Kiku Crossing and 5th Avenue Garage

-The current city-owned redevelopment sites consists of two parcels with a total of 235 surface parking stalls.
-The project proposes to utilize the provisions of AB 1763, which allows for increased building height and density for housing developments located within a half-mile of a major transit stop and offering 100 percent of the total units to lower income households.
+The project utilized provisions of Assembly Bill (AB) 1763, which allows for increased building height and density for housing developments located within a half-mile of a major transit stop and offering 100 percent of the total units to lower income households.

-The project as proposed consists of two buildings located on adjacent parcels:
+The project, as proposed, consists of two buildings located on two parcels:

-- a seven-story residential building comprised of 225 affordable rental units at 480 E. 4th Avenue (now referred to as Kiku Crossing)
+- A seven-story residential building (Kiku Crossing) comprised of 225 affordable rental units at 480 E. 4th Avenue.

-- a five-level, above-ground parking garage located at 400 E. 5th Avenue that will provide a minimum of 164 private residential parking stalls and 532 public parking stalls (now referred to as the 5th Avenue Garage).
+- A five-level, above-ground parking garage (5th Avenue Garage) located at 400 E. 5th Avenue that will provide 164 spaces for the tenants of the multi-family building and 526 public spaces.

 - The City Council selected MidPen Housing Corporation through a competitive RFP process in April 2018, to develop these sites.

 - On March 2, 2021, the applicant submitted a planning application (PA-2021-013) for a SPAR Modification to revise the design of the seven-story residential building.
-The proposed changes include a reduction in total floor area of approximately 23,000 sq. ft., pulling the building back further from the property lines along all four sides, redeveloping the roof deck amenity area (fitness room removed), alterations to the window configurations and finish material layout, minor increase to open space total, refined cornice design, and landscape adjustments including removal of one (1) street tree to accommodate a transformer and addition of six (6) onsite trees.
-A formal hearing date has not been yet determined.
+The proposed changes include a reduction in total floor area of approximately 23,000 sq. ft., pulling the building back further from the property lines along all four sides, redeveloping the roof deck amenity area (fitness room removed), alterations to the window configurations and finish material layout, minor increase to open space total, refined cornice design, and landscape adjustments including removal of one (1) street tree to accommodate a utilities and addition of five (5) onsite trees to the multi-family residential building and site.
+The project includes modifications to the exterior façade panels along the exterior façade of the garage, including removing one of four panels and ending the panel located near the stairwell and elevator along 5th Avenue at the second floor, and construction of walls behind the remaining panels.

-- On August 17, 2020, the City Council recommended (5-0) approval of a resolution for the City-Owned Downtown Affordable Housing and Garage Sites project.
+- On August 17, 2020, the City Council recommended (5-0) approval of a resolution for the City-Owned Downtown Affordable Housing and Garage Sites project (PA-2019-033).
+The resolution included:

 - City Council (Public Hearing): Public Notice - August 17, 2020